HanchenJiang/HanchenJiang.github.io/README.md

 ## Working papers

 1. **Hanchen Jiang**, Yinglun Wang.
-Public behavioral responses to official epidemic information: evidence from COVID-19 pandemic in China.
-Government Information Quarterly (minor revision).
+Public behavioral responses to official epidemic information: evidence from COVID-19 pandemic in China. submitted to Technological Forecasting and Social Change.
 2. Dongcheng Zhang, **Hanchen Jiang (Corresponding author)**, Maoshan Qiang.
 Information provision, partisan identification and public attitudes to hydropower in China: an online survey experiment.
 Technological Forecasting and Social Change (minor revision).
 3. Dongcheng Zhang, **Hanchen Jiang**, Maoshan Qiang, Kunpeng Zhang, Liangfei Qiu.
 Time to Stop Rewards?
 The Consequences of Canceling Monetary Incentives.
 Under review in Information Systems Research
 4. **Hanchen Jiang**, Dongcheng Zhang.
 We are educated and compliant: The impact of Keju, a historical meritocratic institution, on social distancing during COVID-19. submitted to Journal of Politics